appwrite/demos-for-functions/php/convert-cloud-convert-file/README.md

 to learn more about the command.
 You have to install the Appwrite CLI first.

-## 🎯 Trigger
+## 🎯 Schedule

-Head over to your function in the Appwrite console and under the Settings Tab, enter a reasonable schedule time (cron syntax).
+This function is triggered by a CRON schedule.
+Head over to your function in the Appwrite console and under the Settings Tab, enter a reasonable schedule time in cron syntax.

 For example: